 The grain is enclosed in hard, corneous, persistent husks that are difficult to remove.
 The color of the grain may vary from light red to dark brown.
 Its cultivation is prominent in Madhya Pradesh, Karnataka, Tamil Nadu, Telangana, Andhra Pradesh, Odisha, Bihar, and Maharashtra.

 Kodo Millet contains a good amount of protein, carbohydrates, fats, dietary fiber, and minerals.
 The grain is recommended as an alternative to rice for patients with diabetes.

 6. BARNYARD MILLET AND ITS HEALTH BENEFITS:

-Due to its nutritional quality traits like high dietary fiber content and rich nutritional profile with iron, calcium, magnesium, and zinc minerals, it is gaining importance as health food.
-This millet contains 11.2-grams protein, 10.1-gram crude fiber, 4.4-gram minerals, and 15.3 mg iron in 100-gram grain.
+Due to its nutritional quality traits like high dietary fiber content and rich nutritional profile with iron, calcium, magnesium, and zinc minerals, it is gaining importance as a health food.
+This millet contains 11.2-grams protein, 10.1-gram crude fiber, 4.4-gram minerals, and 15.3 mg of iron in a 100-gram grain.

 7. PEARL MILLET AND ITS HEALTH BENEFITS:

 Pearl Millet (Pennisetum glaucum) is the most widely grown millet in the world and in India.
 It is been grown since prehistoric times in Africa and the Indian subcontinent.